tabirkeland/skeleton-app-vue/frontend/README.md

 npm run dev
 ```

-The application will be available at http://localhost:3000
+The application will be available at http://localhost:3000 (or next available port - Vite will display the correct URL in console)

 ### Available Scripts